Non-Degree Seeking Admissions

 High school students, upon recommendation of the high school principal or counselor, may be granted dual enrollment admission during the junior or senior year in high school.
 Before dual admission is granted, the applicant must take the ACT or SAT and have the official qualifying scores sent to Trevecca’s Office of Admissions.
 An official partial high school transcript with a qualifying grade point average must also be submitted.
 Such students may take University classes while completing their high school diploma.

-Admission as a transient student is granted on the basis of a completed application, application fee (waived for electronic application) and an official “letter of good standing” from the institution currently being attended.
+Admission as a transient student is granted on the basis of a completed application, enrollment deposit, and an official “letter of good standing” from the institution currently being attended.
 The letter must be mailed directly to Trevecca's Office of Admissions from the academic dean or registrar of the student's present institution.

-A student coming directly from high school to summer school at Trevecca needs to supply a high school transcript, test scores, application, fee and letter of acceptance from the university they will attend during the fall semester.
+A student coming directly from high school to summer school at Trevecca needs to supply a high school transcript, test scores, application, enrollment deposit and letter of acceptance from the university they will attend during the fall semester.

 Regular Non-Degree Admission